-When you finish set-up in Traffic Policy Wizard, the resulting configuration can be viewed under Configuration \rightarrow Interfaces and edited if desirable.
+When you finish set-up in Connectivity wizard, the resulting configuration can be viewed under and edited if desirable.

-Figure 6.3 Configuration of interfaces - connection by a single leased link
+Figure 7.2 Network interfaces - connection by a single leased link

-The Internet Interfaces groups includes only card Internet selected in the third page of the wizard.
-Other interfaces (including Dial-In) are considered as segments of the LAN and put in Trusted / Local interfaces.
+The Internet Interfaces groups includes only card Internet selected in the second page of the wizard.
+Only the LAN adapter selected on the third page of the wizard is included in the group trusted / Local Interfaces.